mschroederi/Parameter-Server-Architecture-On-Apache-Kafka/README.md

 III.
 If the current buffer size is larger than the `targetBufferSize`, we start deleting the oldest data tuples until we reach the `targetBufferSize` and similar to II replace the then oldest training data tuple with the new one.

 #### WorkerTrainingProcessor
-Whereas the _InputDataProcessor_ is responsible for collecting new training data, the _WorkerTrainingProcessor_ computes gradients to submit them to the _ServerProcessor_.
+Whereas the _WorkerSamplingProcessor_ is responsible for collecting new training data, the _WorkerTrainingProcessor_ computes gradients to submit them to the _ServerProcessor_.
 After receiving a weight update via the _WEIGHTS_TOPIC_ this processor is subscribed to it starts calculating the gradients based on the current training data in the _INPUT_DATA_BUFFER_ state store.
 In order to do so, the _WorkerTrainingProcessor_ uses a logistic regression implementation in Spark's ML library.
 After the model's local copy was trained for one iteration the gradients are extracted and send to the _ServerProcessor_ via the topic called _GRADIENT_TOPIC_.